-Should your subscription to SAM Broadcaster run out part way through the year, You are left stuck with the last version of SAM Broadcaster your subscription was eligible for & you would need to pay out $$$ all over again to upgrade to the latest version.
+“However should your subscription run out part way through the year, You are left stuck with the last version of SAM Broadcaster your subscription was eligible for & you would need to pay out $$$ all over again to upgrade to the latest version”

 I’ve written a few posts on this blog pertaining to people looking for SAM Broadcaster keys/cracks/keygens etc…

 When I wrote them I had no idea that those posts would take on a life of their own.

 As far as I’m aware Spacial Audio don’t seem to think there’s a problem with people wanting pirated versions of their badly written software.
 Although they do put in several DMCA requests to Google every year.

 It seems a user was getting this error message as he was trying to add large amounts of music into SAM Broadcaster.